-The SMJM guides the governance of the church council and presbytery meetings to be the manifestation of Christ’s governance through his Word an Spirit.
+The SMJM guides the governance of the church council and presbytery meetings to be the manifestation of Christ’s governance through his Word and Spirit.

-The Synod appoints a Judicial Ministry, which functions as a commission for the revision of Stipulations and Regulations.
-It consists of five members: the actuarius as an ex officio member and scribe, and four other members, with secundi.
-The Ministry has the right to co-opt additional members, preferably with a legal qualification.
+The Synod appoints a Judicial Ministry, which functions as a commission for the revision of stipulations and regulations.
+It consists of six members: the actuarius as an ex officio member and scribe, and five other members, with secundi.
+The Ministry has the right to co-opt additional members, preferably people with a legal qualification.

 - Giving guidance and advice to smaller meetings (mindere vergaderings) regarding problematic situations which may lead to litigation in civil courts;

 - In exceptional cases legal advice may be obtained at the cost of the Cape Synod;

 - Sending the proposals for the revision of the Church Order, stipulations and regulations, which he received in time (see stipulation 51.11.1 up to 51.11.5), to the Scribe of the Synod;

 - The ministry’s report, containing its advice on these proposals, is tabled during one of the first sessions of the Synod meeting;

 - All proposals for the revision of stipulations and regulations must be sent to the Scribe of the Ministry at least four months before the meeting of Synod (see stipulation 59.12);

 - Licensing (legitimering) all the candidates for the ministry who successfully completed a colloquium doctum and are recommended by the Assessment Committee of the Ministerial Formation Task Team (Curatorium) [final examination commission (eindeksamenkommissie)].

 - Regular training in the principles of church law for church council members and reverends;